 - Smoothies are popular among teens.
 Make these drinks with skim milk or 100% juice, frozen yogurt, and fruit.

 - Stir-fry fresh or frozen vegetables in olive oil and toss them with pasta and tomato sauce.

 - Add sesame seeds, fruit, raisins, scallions, or other nontraditional salad ingredients to liven up a green salad.

 - Stuff sandwiches with cucumber and tomato slices, lettuce or spinach leaves, and sprouts, and use smaller amounts of meat and cheese.

 Involve Teens in Planning and Preparing Meals

 - Plan a few nights each week (as many as possible) that the whole family can have dinner together.

 - Assign your teen one night of the week to plan dinner.
-Help him with the preparations as needed.
+Help with the preparations as needed.
 Assign smaller tasks on the other nights.

 - Provide refrigerated pizza dough, low-fat cheese, tomato sauce, and fresh or sauteed vegetables, and let your teen be the pizza chef.

 - Bring your teen grocery shopping to select foods for lunches.